osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 A new pop-up window will appear.
 Browse to the folder `matlab\` inside the directory where you unzipped the HAPTIX client library SDK.

-The HAPTIX client library SDK includes five `mex` files that allow you to call the functions `hx_connect()`, `hx_robot_info()`, `hx_update()`, `hx_read_sensors()` and `hx_close()` from your Matlab/Octave console or from a .m file.
+The HAPTIX client library SDK includes one `mex` file that allows you to call the functions `hx_connect()`, `hx_robot_info()`, `hx_update()`, `hx_read_sensors()` and `hx_close()` from your Matlab/Octave console or from a .m file.